Sahand-H/credible-clients/README.md

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!

-Unfortunately I found out about the ML team a little later than I would have liked so this was a pretty barebones approach.
+Unfortunately I found out about the ML team a little later than I would have liked so this was a pretty barebones approach given the application deadline was fairly close.

 Results:
 Accuracy:  50.987%